DV

 Strategy & risk

-MSTY tracks Strategy (MSTR) with a covered call approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
-Beta is 2.5604 for MSTY and 0.59 for SCHD, indicating SCHD is less volatile relative to the market.
+MSTY is actively managed around Strategy (MSTR) exposure with a crypto approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index.
+Beta is 2.5604 for MSTY and 0.56 for SCHD, making SCHD the less volatile of the two by this measure.

 MSTY beta2.5604